 So you have chosen your bridesmaid colours and you are all set to go.
 Sure it’s the colour of your choice but are you feeling something is lacking or want to be different?
 Well you are in luck because today we discuss the various options of bridesmaid colours and coordinating.

-This is a very simple yet visually impressive style where you have chosen your bridesmaid colours (let us say green… because that’s the stock image colour I found 😛 ).
-If you line up your bridesmaids from left to right, you could start with the darker colour and the more bridesmaids you have the lighter each tone of the dress will become.
-This not only looks stunning but it shows off your coordinating skills (assuming they all stand in the right spot >_< ).
+An effortless yet visually impressive style where you have chosen your bridesmaid colours (let us say green because that’s the stock image colour I found 😛 ).
+If you line up your bridesmaids from left to right, you could start with the darker colour and the more bridesmaids you have, the lighter each tone of the dress will become.
+Toning not only looks stunning, but it shows off your coordinating skills (assuming they all stand in the right spot >_< ).

-So your favourite colour is red… no wait it’s blue… hang on wasn’t it pink?
-Ok so you just are not happy with one colour or you have a couple of colours that make up your theme.
+So your favourite colour is red, no wait, it’s blue, hang on wasn’t it pink?
+Ok so you just are not happy with one colour, or you have a couple of colours that make up your theme.
 What some couples decide to do is have the bridesmaids in one colour and the men in the other.
-However have you considered alternating the colour of the dresses of each bridesmaid?
-For example just like in the picture shown, you can alternate the colours (in this case red and blue).
+However, have you considered alternating the colour of the dresses of each bridesmaid?
+For example, just like in the picture shown, you can alternate the colours (in this case red and blue).

 Is your wedding full of colour and there is no one colour better than the other?
 Then perhaps (assuming you have enough bridesmaids) the have each one wearing a different colour of the rainbow.
-This only works in weddings that a colour rich and do not have the traditional 1 or 2 colour theme.
+This only works in weddings which are colour in rich and do not have the traditional 1 or 2 colour theme.

 What colours or styles are you using for your bridesmaid dresses?
 Have you been a bridesmaid and been in a very creative colour palette?
 Join the discussion down below and let us know 🙂